SmartyGrasshopper/SmartyGrasshopper/README.md

 - 🌱 I’m currently learning flutter and dart.
 - 🤔 Hoping to learn C++ later (very interested).
 - 😎 Already knows Python.
-- 💞️ I’m looking to collaborate on open-source prjects (now).
+- 💞️ I’m looking to collaborate on open-source projects (now).
 - 📫 How to reach me ...
-Want to remain ananonymous for now 😋
+Want to remain anonymous for now 😋

 <!---
 SmartyGrasshopper/SmartyGrasshopper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.